roman1117459II/roman1117459II/README.md

 - 👋 Hi, I’m Mohammad Rakib
 - 👀 I’m interested in Full Stack Web Development and Machine Learning Engineering
 - 🌱 I’m currently learning Frontend Engineering using Angular
-- 💞️ I’m looking to collaborate on a web application developer team
+- 💞️ I’m looking to collaborate with Experienced Developer
 - 📫 How to reach me Facebook, Linkedin or Twitter

 <!---